-Colbert says his first NYC apartment was on holy ground
+Stephen Colbert’s first NYC apartment was on a seminary campus, comedian says | amNewYork

 The comedian said he rented housing on the campus of the General Theological Seminary of the Episcopal Church in Chelsea.
 The Christian religious education center, founded in 1817, provides one-, two- and three-bedroom apartments for students preparing to become pastors.

-A seminary spokesperson said the campus only provides rental housing to full-time students, but it seems Colbert found a way around those rules.
+A seminary representative said the campus only provides rental housing to full-time students, but it seems Colbert found a way around those rules.

 “They would rent rooms, if they had rooms left over, to people who worked in nonprofits, essentially,” Colbert said.
 “And when I was a young actor, I was definitely a nonprofit.
 That was my first apartment in New York.”

-The seminary has, in fact, opened their renal units to the public in the past.
+The seminary has, in fact, opened their rental units to the public in the past.

 In 2004, three townhouses initially intended for faculty use were offered to renters outside of the seminary in an attempt to help raise funds to pay for campus renovations, according to the New York Times.
 The three-bedroom rentals started at $8,200 per month, for two-year-leases.